CDC Logo

 10. Health Education: Beyond disease control, the CDC runs health education campaigns on nutrition, exercise, heart disease prevention, and more.

-The CDC’s wide-ranging work impacts public health policy, research, and practices around the globe, focusing on disease surveillance, outbreak response, and promoting healthy lifestyles to improve health outcomes worldwide.
+The CDC’s wide-ranging work impacts public health policy, research, and practices worldwide.
+It focuses on disease surveillance, outbreak response, and promoting healthy lifestyles to improve health outcomes worldwide.

 Font and Colors